-Fact: Brunch is the most important meal of the day.
-Also fact: Hangovers are the actual worst.
-Which is what makes the post-wedding brunch so appealing.
-Not only is it an opportunity to spend more time with friends and family who aren't often all together, it's also a stellar way to alleviate the hangovers of both yourself and your guests.
+Fact: brunch is the most important meal of the day.
+Additional fact: hangovers are the actual worst, which is what makes the post-wedding brunch so appealing.
+Not only is it an opportunity to spend more time with friends and family who aren't often all together, but it's also a stellar way to alleviate the hangovers of both yourself and your guests.
 Because, let's be honest: if there’s a bar, people are going to be hungover the next morning.
 Such is life.

 But not just any food will do.
 We checked with the experts, who said these were the best foods to help ease the pain that comes after imbibing too many glasses of bubbly.

-"Because of it’s high potassium content, coconut water rehydrates the body faster than regular water," says Dana James, Dana James, MS, CDN, CNS and Founder of Food Coach NYC & LA.
-Don't let your guests overdo it though—if you have more than 12 ounces the sugar from the coconut water can prolong your suffering, she warns.
+"Because of it’s high potassium content, coconut water rehydrates the body faster than regular water," says Dana James, Dana James, MS, CDN, CNS, and Founder of Food Coach NYC & LA.
+Don't let your guests overdo it though—if you have more than 12 ounces, the sugar from coconut water can prolong your suffering, she warns.

 "Organic eggs contain the mineral choline, which is essential for liver function, nerve function, and energy production," says James.
 "The protein in eggs will also stabilize blood sugar levels and assist the liver in breaking down any remaining toxins."
-Luckily, eggs are a mainstay of brunch, and can be used in a variety of ways.
-This take on çilbir (a Turkish dish) by Botanica is surefire crowd pleaser for hungry (and hungover) guests.
+Luckily, eggs are a mainstay of brunch and can be used in a variety of ways.
+This take on çilbir (a Turkish dish) by Botanica is a surefire crowd-pleaser for hungry (and hungover) guests.

 Green Vegetable Juice